 - Use the dog’s own ear to close the opening to the ear and massage the liquid all around the inner ear.

 The process itself takes about 5 minutes to do both ears.

 It doesn’t contain any antibiotics like the Otomax does.
-Instead, it contains Hydrocortisone 1% — a steriod.
-The Zymox successfully treats my dog’s ear inffsmellections just as quickly.
+Instead, it contains Hydrocortisone 1% — a steroid.
+The Zymox successfully treats my dog’s ear infections just as quickly.

-Now I’m happily using Zymox whenever my dog starts shaking his head a lot or pawing at his ears.
+Since then, I’ve been using Zymox whenever my dog starts shaking his head a lot or pawing at his ears.
 It works like a charm every time.